MultiverseLearningProducts/swe-learning-plans/src/languages/cplusplus.md

    - Read introductory material or watch video tutorials on C++ to understand its purpose and key features
-   - Learn about the structure of a C++ program, which includes the inclusion of header files, the main function, and program execution flow.
+   - Learn about the structure of a C++ program, which includes header files, the main function, and program execution flow.
    - Understand the role of the preprocessor directives, such as `#include` and `#define`, in C++ programs.